bufbuild/docs.buf.build/docs/bsr/remote-generation/concepts.md

 ### Enforcing semantic versioning

 Although we describe synthetic versions as [semantic versions](https://semver.org/spec/v2.0.0.html), the BSR doesn't _enforce_ semantic versioning.
-If you make breaking changes to an asset and push that asset to the BSR, the _patch_ version is incremented, instead of the major version, which violates semantic versioning.
+If you make breaking changes to an asset and push that asset to the BSR, the patch version is incremented in spite of the breaking change, which violates semantic versioning.

 In order to preserve semver guarantees in your own generated assets, we recommend performing [breaking change detection](../../breaking/usage.md) _before_ pushing a new version of a Buf module,